strings-my/Hello-OBP-Next/README.md

 Then edit configuration file and paste the consumer key value.

 To login, use the username and password you noted above.
 After a successful login, you can check your account balance.

+pm run dev
+  Starts the development server.

+npm run build
+  Builds the app for production.

+npm start
+  Runs the built app in production mode.